-- 1.1 As part of the provisions of the Localism Act 2011, local authorities may consider the adoption of a local Code of Conduct for Members (the Code).
-The London Borough of Hillingdon ('the Council') formally adopted a local Code at a meeting of full Council held on ..... of which this Protocol forms a part. - 1.2 All Council Members have undertaken in writing to observe the Code and have also attended training provided by the Borough Solicitor and Monitoring Officer and the Head of Democratic Services and Deputy Monitoring Officer in relation to the Code. - 1.3 As part of the adoption of the Code the Council has approved this Protocol ('the Whips' Protocol') for the initial handling of complaints: a) by Members against fellow Members and

-- b) by members of the public (including officers) against Members - 1.4 It should be emphasised that the purpose of this Protocol is not to take away the right of a Member or a member of the public to complain to the Monitoring Officer; instead, its purpose is to set out for those individuals who are thinking of making a complaint against a Member, a number of informal steps which they should follow before escalating their complaint to the Monitoring Officer. - 1.5 The standard form used to make a complaint to the Monitoring Officer includes a section so which those persons who wish to make a complaint will be required to complete in order to demonstrate that they have exhausted the informal process first.
+- 1.1 As part of the provisions of the Localism Act 2011, the London Borough of Hillingdon ('the Council') formally adopted a Revised Code of Conduct for Members (the Code). at a meeting of full Council held on 5 July 2012 of which this Protocol forms a part. - 1.2 All Council Members have undertaken in writing to observe the Code and also, upon election to the Council, new Members attend training provided by the Borough Solicitor and Monitoring Officer and the Head of Democratic Services and Deputy Monitoring Officer in relation to the Code. - 1.3 As part of the adoption of the Code the Council has approved this Protocol ('the Whips' Protocol') for the initial handling of complaints: - a) by Members against fellow Members and - b) by members of the public (including officers) against Members - 1.4 It should be emphasised that the purpose of this Protocol is not to take away the right of a Member or a member of the public to complain to the Monitoring Officer; instead, its purpose is to set out for those individuals who are thinking of making a complaint against a Member, a number of informal steps which they should follow before escalating their complaint to the Monitoring Officer. - 1.5 The standard form used to make a complaint to the Monitoring Officer includes a section which those persons who wish to make a complaint will be required to complete in order to demonstrate that they have exhausted the informal process first.